ghostface-security/Network-Monitoring-Tool/README.md

 python network_monitor.py

 The script will start printing new connections to your console in real-time.
 To stop the monitor, just press Ctrl+C.

+Disclaimer & Ethical Use
+This tool is intended for educational purposes and for use on networks where you have explicit permission to monitor traffic.
+Do not use this tool on networks you do not own or have authorization for.
+Unauthorized network monitoring can be illegal and is a violation of privacy.
+The author is not responsible for any misuse of this software.
+Always comply with local laws and regulations regarding network surveillance.